Paul Flores’ hopes to overturn murder conviction dashed

 After Flores lost his appeal for a new hearing, on Dec.
 1, Flores’ attorney filed a petition for review with the California Supreme Court.

-Following two attempts on his life, Paul Flores is currently incarcerated at California State Prison in Corcoran, at a high security facility.
+Following two attempts on his life, Flores is currently incarcerated at California State Prison in Corcoran, a high security facility.

-After serving 15 years, in 2036 Paul Flores will be eligible for a parole board to review his case.
+After serving 15 years, in 2036 Flores will be eligible for a parole board review.
 It is unlikely he will be paroled unless he admits his crime and discloses the location of Smart’s remains.

 Because we believe the public needs the facts, the truth, CalCoastNews has not put up a paywall because it limits readership.
 However, we are seeking qualification as a paper of record, which will allow us to publish public notices, but it requires 5,000 paid subscribers.